Marauders (2016 film): Plot

 Montgomery is sent a file stolen from Hubert detailing the conspiracy to commit murder and military cover-up.
-It leaks to the media, and the truth finally outs: Hubert conspired with Cook to prevent Alexander from taking over the company.
+It leaks to the media, and the truth finally outs: Hubert had conspired with Cook to prevent Alexander from taking over the company.
 They briefed the Ranger unit with false mission intel of a terrorist threat in Costa Rica.
 The Rangers sent in were then assessed as rogue agents and ambushed by a Special Forces team with no knowledge of the Rangers' innocence.
-TJ was the sole survivor, saved by then-Special Forces sniper Wells.
+TJ was the sole survivor and was saved by Wells, then a Special Forces sniper.

 With his assets frozen, Hubert hastily makes large unauthorized cash withdrawals to flee the country.
 TJ is tracked by the FBI to a concert venue and taken into custody.
 FBI Special Agent Wells is revealed to be the thief crew leader, and three special forces members that attacked TJ's squad are accomplices.
 He planned the heists as vengeance for the Ranger massacre he took part in.
-Recalling a key detail in a map location, detective Mims predicts Wells as the thief and arrives as Wells preps to leave the stash spot with the cash.
+Recalling a key detail in a map location, Detective Mims predicts that Wells is the thief and arrives as Wells preps to leave the stash spot with the cash.
 Tormented by a guilty conscience and his wife's terminal cancer prognosis, Mims pleads with Wells to allow him to return the stolen money and atone.
 Wells tries to reason with Mims but kills him as Mims raises his weapon.

 Some time later, Montgomery tracks Hubert to Tijuana, Mexico.
-He finds Wells preparing to kill Hubert in a restaurant and suggests Wells absolve his transgressions by using the stolen money to help others.
-Montgomery takes a seat at Hubert's table, sips wine in remembrance of his wife, then stabs Hubert with a concealed blade.
+He finds Wells preparing to kill Hubert in a restaurant and mentions that the stolen money would not bring anyone back, but there are many people suffering from Wells' actions.
+Montgomery takes a seat at Hubert's table, sips some wine, and stabs Hubert with a concealed blade.
 Wells shoots Hubert's bodyguard, shares a glance with Montgomery, and leaves.